Established 2005 Registered Charity No. 1110656

 Glass Door runs London’s largest emergency winter night shelter, providing men and women a safe, warm place to sleepfrom November to April.
 Individuals affected by homelessness also access advice, food, showers and laundry facilities year-round from drop-in day centres that work in partnership with the charity.

-Accommodation/housing advice, Bathroom/showers, Careers advice, Clothing store, Education/training, Food (free), Internet access, Tenancy support, Advocacy, Benefits advice
+Accommodation/housing, Bathroom/showers, Careers advice, Clothing store, Education/training, Food (free), Internet access, Tenancy support, Advocacy, Creative classes

 GrowTH (Tower Hamlets)